Notice of Receipt of Complaint; Solicitation of Comments Relating to the Public Interest

-Proposed respondents, other interested parties, and members of the public are invited to file comments, not to exceed five (5) pages in length, inclusive of attachments, on any public interest issues raised by the complaint or section 210.8(b) filing.
-Comments should address whether issuance of the relief specifically requested by the complainant in this investigation would affect the public health and welfare in the United States, competitive conditions in the United States economy, the production of like or directly competitive articles in the United States, or United States consumers.
+The complainant, proposed respondents, other interested parties, and members of the public are invited to file comments, not to exceed five pages in length, on any public interest issues raised by the complaint.
+Comments should address whether issuance of an exclusion order and/or a cease and desist order in this investigation would negatively affect the public health and welfare in the United States, competitive conditions in the United States economy, the production of like or directly competitive articles in the United States, or United States consumers.

 In particular, the Commission is interested in comments that:

-(i) Explain how the articles potentially subject to the requested remedial orders are used in the United States;
+(i) Explain how the articles potentially subject to the orders are used in the United States;

-(ii) Identify any public health, safety, or welfare concerns in the United States relating to the requested remedial orders;
+(ii) Identify any public health, safety, or welfare concerns in the United States relating to the potential orders;

-(iv) Indicate whether complainant, complainant's licensees, and/or third party suppliers have the capacity to replace the volume of articles potentially subject to the requested exclusion order and/or a cease and desist order within a commercially reasonable time; and
+(iv) Indicate whether Complainant, Complainant's licensees, and/or third party suppliers have the capacity to replace the volume of articles potentially subject to an exclusion order and a cease and desist order within a commercially reasonable time.

-Written submissions must be filed no later than by close of business, eight calendar days after the date of publication of this notice in the Federal Register.
+Written submissions must be filed no later than by close of business, five business days after the date of publication of this notice in the Federal Register.
 There will be further opportunities for comment on the public interest after the issuance of any final initial determination in this investigation.

-Persons filing written submissions must file the original document electronically on or before the deadlines stated above and submit 8 true paper copies to the Office of the Secretary by noon the next day pursuant to section 210.4(f) of the Commission's Rules of Practice and Procedure (19 CFR 210.4(f)).
-Submissions should refer to the docket number (“Docket No. 2875”) in a prominent place on the cover page and/or the first page.
-(See Handbook for Electronic Filing Procedures, http://www.usitc.gov/secretary/fed_reg_notices/rules/handbook_on_electronic_filing.pdf).
-Persons with questions regarding filing should contact the Secretary (202-205-2000).
+Persons filing written submissions must file the original document and 12 true copies thereof on or before the deadlines stated above with the Office of the Secretary.
+Submissions should refer to the docket number (“Docket No. 2789”) in a prominent place on the cover page and/or the first page.
+The Commission's rules authorize filing submissions with the Secretary by facsimile or electronic means only to the extent permitted by section 201.8 of the rules (see Handbook for Electronic Filing Procedures, http://www.usitc.gov/secretary/fed_reg_notices/rules/documents/handbook_on_electronic_filing.pdf).
+Persons with questions regarding electronic filing should contact the Secretary (202-205-2000).

 Any person desiring to submit a document to the Commission in confidence must request confidential treatment.
 All such requests should be directed to the Secretary to the Commission and must include a full statement of the reasons why the Commission should grant such treatment.
 See 19 CFR 201.6.
 Documents for which confidential treatment by the Commission is properly sought will be treated accordingly.
-All nonconfidential written submissions will be available for public inspection at the Office of the Secretary and on EDIS.
+All nonconfidential written submissions will be available for public inspection at the Office of the Secretary.

 By order of the Commission.